 The New Testament refers to Jesus as the Morning Star (Revelation 22:16) and the Day Star (2 Peter 1:19).
 The Day Star reference used a poetic name for Venus "Phosphorus" which refers to the same thing Heosphorus does, and has the same meaning Lucifer has in Latin.
 Phos=Lux=Light and Phorus=Ferus=Bearer/Bringer.

 I've seen it described as though the Septuagint uses "Heosphorus" for the entire phrase "Helel ben Shahar".
 So the Heosphorus being a son of Eos in Greek mythology is probably the origin of this mistake, since other mythologies don't make the Dawn a parent of any stars.
 Interestingly the etymology of Heosphorus perhaps makes a better translation of the "Ben Shahar" part, meaning "Dawn-Bearer" or Born of Dawn.

 I've been thinking however, what if Dawn isn't even an accurate translation of Shahar here?
 It definitely means Dawn in many places, but a Hebrew word spelled the same also means "Black" or "Dark".
 When Shulamith is described as being Black like the tents of Kedar (Song of Solomon 1:5), Shachor is the word translated black.
 Perhaps this similarity makes a certain kind of sense, "the Night is darkest just before the Dawn".
 Maybe Satan is actually being called the "son of the Darkness".

-Gnostic and Jewish enemies of Christianity could make use of such arguments.
+Gnostics and certain enemies of Christianity could make use of such arguments.